Aryan7755/weather-app/README.md

-# weather-app
+# Weather App

-A simple weather web application built with HTML, CSS, and JavaScript.
-Fetches real-time weather data from OpenWeatherMap API and displays temperature, humidity, wind speed, and conditions in a clean, responsive interface.
+A simple and clean weather application built with HTML, CSS, and JavaScript.
+This project is part of my frontend polish week, focusing on fetching data from a third-party API and displaying it in a user-friendly interface.